micmejia/bible-dump/NKJV/Ezekiel/Ezek 36.md

 'Thus says the Lord God: "I will also let the house of Israel inquire of Me to do this for them: I will increase their men like a flock.

 ###### 38
-Like a [^f]flock _offered as_ holy _sacrifices,_ like the flock at Jerusalem on its [^g]feast days, so shall the ruined cities be filled with flocks of men.
+Like a flock _offered as_ holy _sacrifices,_ like the flock at Jerusalem on its feast days, so shall the ruined cities be filled with flocks of men.
 Then they shall know that I _am_ the Lord." ' "